Filter by:

 That pastoral call was one of the toughest ones I have ever made.
 How do you console the unconsolable?
 You share some Scripture, pray, tell them you love them, and embrace them.
 The funeral for little Emily was another challenging endeavor I led.
 How do you give hope in a seemingly hopeless situation?
 You point people to our great God, who always loves and works in our lives, even when tears blur our eyes and even when our finite minds cannot fathom what has just occurred.
 Paul, who faced his share of victories and tragedies, wrote in Romans 8: “And we know that all things work together for good to those who love God, to those who are the called according to His purpose” (Rom.
 8:28).

 The Lui family chose to live in light of Paul’s divinely ordered promise.
 I am sure the heartbreak of losing their first child never left them, but it did not shipwreck their faith.
 They stayed close to the Lord and each other.
 They stayed in the Word instead of straying from it.
+They continued to love the Lord they knew loved them, and in due time, the Lord blessed them with children.

 Not every saint handles tragedy like this.
 Naomi did not.
 Famine drove her and her family out of Bethlehem to Moab.
 Within time, she lost her dear husband.
 Within time, her two sons, her pride and joy, married Moabite women, but in short order, she stood over their graves with her two daughters-in-law.
-Within time, she, a God-fearing woman, headed empty- handed and destitute back to Bethlehem while challenging her daughters-in-law to stay in Moab and hopefully experience the “hesed” or loving care of God Almighty (Ruth 1:8).
+Within time, she, a God-fearing woman, headed empty-handed and destitute back to Bethlehem while challenging her daughters-in-law to stay in Moab and hopefully experience the “hesed” or loving care of God Almighty (Ruth 1:8).

 The problem was that Naomi did not sense God’s loving, protective care over her life.
 She worried and wondered if God’s hesed had permanently left her.
-It is a question I am sure the Lui’s asked many times.
+It is a question I am sure the Lui family asked many times.
 Perhaps you are asking it right now.
 This is a question that the short book will answer definitively.

 At the end of chapter one, we encounter a bitter saint who thought God was not for but against her because of life’s losses (Ruth 1:13).
 At the close of chapter one, however, hesed, the primary Hebrew word of the book, surfaces in the actions of Ruth.
 She promises to give up all family and friends in Moab, travel to the land of her enemy, and forgo ever getting married again so that she can love Naomi in her brokenness.

 In chapter two, God’s hesed, or loving, loyal care for His saints, suddenly emerges in the darkness of Naomi and Ruth’s sad situation as Ruth just happened to glean in the field of a well-off, highly respected, and family member named Boaz.
 It did not take Naomi long to connect the divinely ordered sovereign dots in her depression.
 Here was a relative of her late husband (Ruth 2:1), who could, according to the dictates of the Mosaic Law, give both of them a better future by marrying Ruth.
 However, would he fulfill the Law?
 It looked like he would after she learned how much food he allowed Ruth to bring home on the first day.
 It was enough to feed them for weeks.
 What a blessing beyond what was anticipated from a poor woman gleaning after the gleaners.
-With a divinely ordered flash of insight that broke through her depression and darkness, Naomi stopped and saw all of this as the hesed, or the loving care of the Lord who had not forgotten her or Ruth in their loss (Ruth 2:20).
-On the contrary, God had worked marvelously through their adversity to bring blessing for that ultimately is what hesed calls for.
-It is just Naomi’s time to see it, and with that insight, she is now back on track, trusting God’s perfect leadership in her life and Ruth’s, too.

 Maybe you can relate.
 Adversity has taken its toll on your spiritual walk, leaving you wondering where the God of love, protection, and provision is.
-In due time, as the Lui’s experienced along with Naomi and Ruth, you will see that God’s loving care for us never leaves and is always working to bless us.
+In due time, as the Lui family experienced along with Naomi and Ruth, you will see that God’s loving care for us never leaves and is always working to bless us.
 What should we do as we begin to see His holy hand moving profoundly so that He may bless us after a time of test?

 I will tell you what Naomi did.
 Loyal, sacrificial love moved her to give up the one person who had stuck with her in her old age, Ruth.
 How did she propose to give her up?
 By playing a matchmaker to a degree.
-If you think watching a show like The Bachelorette is fun and exciting, it has nothing to do with the love story we encounter in Chapter 3.
+If you think watching a show like The Bachelorette is fun and exciting, but it has nothing in relation to the love story we encounter in Chapter 3.
 Here, we have a godly mother-in-law who has moved from darkness and destitution to light and the prospects of provision because God has permitted her to see suddenly and understand how lovingly He has been working behind the scenes to bless His saints.

 Now, what would she do?
 What would Ruth do?
 What would Boaz do?
 All of them will do what you should do when you suddenly understand how God’s loving hand has never left you but is working to bless you: you courageously and sacrificially go forward while patiently waiting for God to fulfill that blessing.
 We watch this motif unfold in the tension and suspense of this tremendous passage.
 Six chronological narrative panels develop this concept.